avhou/dne/report-markdown/dne-report.md

 - regular self-attention (AM-1).
 This is the mechanism described in the original transformer paper [@transformer].
 - convoluted self-attention as described in [@paper] (AM-2).
 This mechanism generalizes the regular self-attention mechanism and uses a 1D convolution to transform the Query (Q) and Key (K) values before using them in the transformer architecture.
 - right padded convoluted self-attention (AM-3).
 This is a variation of the mechanism described in [@paper].
 Whereas [@paper] uses a symmetric convolution, here we use a convolution that focuses on the right hand side to transform Q and K values before using them in the transformer architecture.
 Padding to the right is done to prevent looking at future values.
 - fourier transform based self-attention (AM-4).
-This uses the fourier transform to decompose the input embedding in a vector of frequence values.
+This uses the fourier transform to decompose the input embedding in a vector of frequency values.
 These vectors are used as a measure of similarity between keys and values to determine where to direct attention.

 | attention mechanism                  | abbreviation |